ctrl-raj/curie-experiments/README.md

 *   Experiment with new ways to make Curie even more witty and Maaya even more charming.
 *   Make it easy for others to try it out.

-## License

-This project is released under the [LICENSE Name] license.
-See the `LICENSE` file for more details.

 ## Big Thanks To

 *   {Link: Mistral AI https://github.com/mistralai/mistral-src} for the base model.